-

 How will I learn on this module?

-The module is delivered through a combination of lectures and with problem-based learning in the seminars, with the latter providing you with an opportunity to discuss within the class a range of issues relating to the implementation of renewable energy (design and operation), both technical and non-technical.
-You will be provided with lecture notes and relevant reports and articles via the e-learning portal.
-The students will be inspired to explore more feasible techniques in the renewable energy system individually and conduct an assigned group project to extend their knowledge and understanding in a wider context of renewable energy technology.
+The module is delivered through a combination of lectures, laboratory experiments, and problem-based learning in the seminars, the latter providing a platform to discuss within the class a range of issues relating to the implementation of renewable energy (design and operation), both technical and non-technical.
+Laboratory sessions will provide hands-on experience to complement the theoretical concepts covered in the teaching material.
+You will be provided with lecture notes, laboratory experiments guidelines and tutorials, technical reports and articles via the e-learning portal.
+You will be inspired to explore renewable energy systems individually and by conducting an assigned group project to extend your knowledge and understanding in a wider context of the design and applications of various renewable energy technologies.

-The module is assessed by group-based project work with a group presentation in recording (50%) and individual coursework in the form of an assignment (50%), for which you will provide a written report and make a short presentation to the class.
-The students are required to justify their contribution to the group project work.to The presentation will be based on applying knowledge and a simulation for a case study can also be done.
-Feedback on your assignment will be provided to you individually for both the report and the presentation, with particular emphasis on constructive advice to help you to enhance your skills.
-Formative feedback will be provided in the seminars to help you to develop your understanding of the module content and some small and big research projects and real case studies will be presented in the class and will be uploaded (published journal papers and simulation) in the blackboard.
+The module is assessed by a group-based project work (50%), including a written group report (30%) and a pre-recorded group presentation (20%), and individual coursework in the form of an assignment (50%), for which you will provide a written report (30%) and make a short presentation (20%) to the class.
+The students are required to justify their contribution to the group project work.
+Feedback on your assignment will be provided to you individually for both the report and the presentation, with particular emphasis on giving constructive advice to further enhance your skills.
+Formative feedback will be provided in the seminars to help you develop your understanding of the module content.
+Examples of research projects and real case studies will also be presented in class and uploaded (published journal papers and simulations) on Blackboard.

 How will I be supported academically on this module?

-The knowledge acquired in this module significantly increases the employability in the field of energy and power systems.
+The knowledge acquired in this module will significantly enhance your employability and further career prospects in the field of energy and electrical power systems.

 What will I be expected to read on this module?